qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 The `aValidNewSession` function is an instance of the [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern).
 A _Builder_ separates the construction of a complex object from its representation.
 The `aValidNewSession` Builder provides an example `NewSession` with valid data.
 It lets us describe variations succinctly, for instance: `aValidNewSession({ participants: '31' })`.

-By moving view logic to a compact, dedicated, plain Javascript object, we can isolate UI related behaviour and write fast, focused tests for it.
+By moving view logic to a compact, dedicated, plain JavaScript object, we can isolate UI related behaviour and write fast, focused tests for it.
 Testing validation and feedback rules through the UI would be cumbersome.

 <div class="shout-out">
   <div>